 Let’s just hope you’re ready to flex your wallet and break the bank.

-Oh, also, I totally made up the Glycerin Pro.
+Oh, and I totally made up the Glycerin Pro.

 Saucony Endorphin Azura